pebakery/pebakery/README.md

 - All implementation is only backed by documentation and blackbox testing, without violating WinBuilder 082's EULA.
 - Even though I did not experienced data corruption while developing, it is highly recommended to backup your files.
 - I do not provide any warranty, use at your own risk.
+- Windows Preinstalled Environment is a registered trademark of Microsoft.

 ## License

-PEBakery is mianly licensed under GPLv3 or any later version with additional permission.
+PEBakery is mainly licensed under GPLv3 or any later version with additional permission.

 Some parts of PEBakery is licensed under MIT License and others.